pyne/pyne/docs/source/usersguide/nucname.rst

  #. **NIST**: The NIST naming convention is also similar to the Serpent form.
 However, this
     convention contains not meta-stable information.
 Moreover, the A-number comes before the element symbol.
 For example, '242Am' is the valid NIST notation.
+ #. **CINDER**: The CINDER format is similar to zzaaam form except that the placement of the Z- and
+    A-numbers are swapped.
+Therefore, this format is effectively aaazzzm.
+For example, '2420951' is the valid cinder notation for 'AM242M'.

 If there are more conventions that you would like to see supported, please contact the :ref:`dev_team`.